 After a fantastic start to your Snaefellsnes adventure, you'll retire for the night on the peninsula.

-After waking up on the Snaefellsnes Peninsula on the twelfth morning of your two-week holiday in Iceland, you have countless sites and adventures ahead of you.
+After waking up on the Snaefellsnes Peninsula on the 12th morning of your two-week holiday in Iceland, you have countless sites and adventures ahead of you.

 Aside from the glacier, one of the park's most incredible attractions is the Londrangar sea stack.
-This colossal, natural monument is all that was left of a once even greater crater and is now home to hundreds of thousands of nesting seabirds throughout the summer.
-This area is also renowned for its other wildlife, with Arctic Foxes often seen in the area, on the hunt for eggs.
+This colossal, natural monument is all left of a once even greater crater.
+You'll see two pillars on a cliff, one measuring 246 feet (75 meters) high and the other standing 200 feet (61 meters) tall.

 After exploring the diverse sites of Snaefellsnes to your heart's content, you'll spend a second evening on the peninsula.